00000SZ/fauxFS/README.md

 # fauxFS

-fauxFS is a utility to generate a large number of random files and directories to help troubleshoot filesystem inode usage issues.
+fauxFS is a utility to rapidly generate a large number of random files and directories.
 It includes options to specify the number of files, maximum file size, and an option to generate files with the EICAR Anti-Malware test file signature.

 ## Features